 It’s not that common to find koalas in the wild, let alone sleeping in trees by the side of the road or in the middle of town.
 But this is the Great Ocean Road.
 Just look for the crowds of people and follow their gazes up for quick koala spotting.

-Lorne is a picturesque town situated right on the Great Ocean Road and was our favourite town to stay in along the journey.
+Lorne is a picturesque town situated Great Ocean Road coast and was our favourite town to stay in along the journey.

-It has a certain charm with great cafes, unique shops boutiques, galleries and Otway National Park is on your doorstep.
+It has a certain charm with plenty of things to do, including great cafes, unique shops boutiques, and galleries, and Otway National Park is on your doorstep.
 Lorne is only 140 kilometres south of Melbourne and this place swells with people over the Christmas holidays.

 Enjoy a walk on the beach, a bike ride along the foreshore out to the pier, have a coffee at Lorne Beach Pavilion and try a burger from The Bottle of Milk – delicious!